Purdue-CS193-Spring-2019/lab-1-lginn/index.md

+#Logan Ginn's first CS193 Lab

+##Favorite things about CS193
+- Course staff seem chill
+- No Exams
+- No textbook
+- No Homework

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.